 Sometimes a once-in-a lifetime event hits home.
 On Thursday September 26, 2024, Hurricane Helene moved north from Florida and Georgia into the mountains of North Carolina.
 It seemed to sit over the region forever with some areas of the mountains receiving upwards of 30″ of rain and hurricane force winds.
 Creeks became rivers, rivers became raging rivers and entire towns were wiped away.
-One of those towns was Chimney Rock – a place that has some very special memories to Lynn and me.
+One of those towns was Chimney Rock – a place that has some very special memories for Lynn and me.
 A place that we had visited numerous times, including a trip in the late summer of 2011.
 On that particular trip, Lynn and I went down to the peaceful river, sat on the boulders and I asked her to marry me.

 Back to the days and nights of late September 2024.
 We had planned to go to a two day conference in Marion, NC on Friday and had reservations in Marion for Friday night and Morganton on Saturday night.
 We anxiously awaited word from the conference to see if we were going.
 The more we watched and saw on TV, the more devastation we saw in that area.
 Needless to say, the conference was cancelled and our neighbors to the west needed our prayers and our help.
 We immediately started trying to figure out how we could help.
 Our church announced that we were accepting donations and would be taking them to the mountains.